 - You will maintain the property so it is at all times a safe and decent place to live as defined by local building and health laws.

-The special promises you make by signing the LSP lease mean that you and LSP have reached agreement on the main points (page 1, above) that are repeated often in the language of the lease.
+The special promises you make by signing the NMCDC lease mean that you and NMCDC have reached agreement on the main points (page 1, above) that are repeated often in the language of the lease.
 Your attorney will fully explain them to you, but you will have to decide whether they are fair.
-By making the promises outlined below, you are saying that you and your children share a common purpose with the Land Stewardship Program, and that you will do your part to ensure that your home will forever be affordable to families of low and moderate income.
+By making the promises outlined below, you are saying that you and your children share a common purpose with the NMCDC Community Land Trust program and that you will do your part to ensure that your home will forever be affordable to families of low and moderate income.
 By making these promises, you will ensure that the unique opportunity you have received can be passed on to future generations:

 - The Board of Directors of the North-Missoula Community Development Corporation has reserved four seats for land trust homeowners.
 It could be you, if you’re interested—we highly encourage you to serve on NMCDC’s Board of Directors.
 In this way, you will be represented by voting members of the corporation that owns the land.